-Holiday programme for children of employees: While mum and dad were at work, their kids were able to enjoy a wide variety of holiday activities at the headquarters of the group of companies in Tumlingen. fischer apprentices and cooperative education students created an exciting programme for various age groups specially for this purpose The company's junior employees supported their colleagues in striking a balance between family and work during the holiday period.
+Holiday programme for children of employees: While mum and dad were at work, their kids were able to enjoy a wide variety of holiday activities at the headquarters of the group of companies in Tumlingen, Freiburg and Denzlingen. fischer #FutureTalents created an exciting programme for various age groups specially for this purpose.
+The company's junior employees supported their colleagues in striking a balance between family and work during the holiday period.